wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Chain Rule.md

 In this case there are three functions which are composed with each other.
 	And the chain rule gives a product of three derivatives, the most outer one, the most inner one, and all the functions in between.
 ## Notation of the Four Variants of the Chain Rule
+Remember there is a single derivative for Single Variable Functions.
+	And there are $n$ number of partial derivatives for $n$ Variable Functions.
 ###### $\LARGE s$: A [[Mapping#Scalar Functions as a Subset of Functions|Real-Valued]] function (i.e. a Scalar Function) of one $\LARGE \text{\textcolor{lightblue}{real variable}}$.
 $$\LARGE s'(t)$$
 $$\LARGE \textcolor{lightblue}{\frac{d}{dt}}$$